dweber019/backstage-plugin-api-docs-spectral-linter/README.md

 Follow [installation instructions](./plugins/api-docs-spectral-linter).

+## Local development

+There is a local setup at `plugins/api-docs-spectral-linter/dev` which can be started with `yarn dev`.

 ## Update backstage deps

 To update the plugin with the latest backstage dependencies run `yarn backstage-cli versions:bump`,